 - Debt settlement helps to cut the total debt owed.
 Debt consolidation helps to cut the total number of creditors owed.

-- Multiple loans are rolled into a new consolidation loan with one monthly interest rate with debt consolidation.
+- Multiple loans are rolled into a new debt consolidation loan with one monthly interest rate with debt consolidation.

 - Either you or a credit counselor will negotiate with your creditors for you to be able to pay a lower amount than what you owe with debt settlement.
 This often comes in the form of a lump-sum payment.